jdrae/cherry-detection/README.md

-# cherry-detection
+# Orange & Grapefruit detection
 object detection using YOLO

 ## Question

-Can computer detect cherry from apple?
+Can computer detect orange from grapefuit?